 High quality 3D model-scene of Toronto's City hall and Nathan Philips Square.

--a surrounding environment model (panoramic image map) with the furthest buildings to give a 'city' skyline, which in conjunction with the other additional elements enhance the visualization.
+In addition to the main square you get: -19 Surrounding tall buildings modeled in medium detail -2 types of high quality texture trees (cross type), and -a surrounding environment model (panoramic image map) with the furthest buildings to give a 'city' skyline, which in conjunction with the other additional elements enhance the visualization.

 -MAX and MAYA scenes have mental ray daylight systems applied and are ready to render giving similar results.

 -OBJ and LWO formats come with separated shading groups and have UV mapping information and references to the texture files.